 He holds a PhD from KTH Royal Institute of Technology (Stockholm 2015) and has published in PLoS One, Leonardo, Applied Acoustics, Frontiers, Applied Sciences, IRCAM-Delatour, Springer-LNCS, and conference proceedings such as SMC, ICMC, ICMPC, and ICAD.
 Starting out as a pianist and composer (BMus Oslo 1995), he was an independent artist for ten years, while simultaneously pursuing studies in music computing (IRCAM Paris 1999) and contemporary musicology (DEA Paris 2003).
-From 2005 he has taught in higher education in France, Singapore (Nanyang Technological University), and Korea (Seoul National University).
-He founded the Soundislands Festival (2013–17) and serves on the board of International Computer Music Association, both as Music Coordinator and Regional Director for Asia-Oceania.
-In 2020, he co-edits a Frontiers Journal of Psychology issue on the ‘human perception of environmental sound’.
-His artwork will be featured at Festival de Música Electroacústica (Chile) and Asian Composer League (New Zealand), and he aims to complete a new composition for the Norwegian Arctic Sinfonietta.
+From 2005 he has taught in higher education in France (École nationale de musique de CAPM), Singapore (Nanyang Technological University), and Korea (Seoul National University).
+He founded the Soundislands Festival (2013–17) and serves on the board of International Computer Music Association, as Music Coordinator and as Regional Director for Asia-Oceania.

 PerMagnus engages in climate change issues and has taken the initiative to organise the DACA 2022 conference on Data Art for Climate Action (January 2022), and the Frontiers Research Topic Data Perceptualization for Climate Science Communication.
 Since January 2021 he co-directs the SoundLab at CityU.